rescript-lang/rescript-compiler/slides/Haskell_meetup.md

 # R & B (Facebook Reason and Bloomberg BuckleScript)

-- Reason is a new interface to OCaml created by the same people who created ReactJS
+- Reason is a new interface to OCaml created by the same people who created ReactJS, ReactNative
 - It provides a Javascript like syntax and toolchain for editing, building, and sharing code
 - Facebook uses OCaml a lot in its infrastructure: Flow JS type checker, Infer static analyzer, and Hack compiler, etc
 - [It works with Bloomberg's BuckleScript nicely](http://bloomberg.github.io/bucklescript/reason-demo/)